g8hh/the-tree-of-life/docs/clickables.md

 - masterButtonText: **optional**.
 Text to display on the Master Button.

 - showMasterButton(): **optional**.
-A function determining whether or not to show the button.
+A function determining whether or not to show the button, if masterButtonPress is defined.
 Defaults to true if absent.